google/WebFundamentals/src/content/en/tools/puppeteer/articles/ssr.md

 multiple pages.

-Puppeteer can reconnect to an existing instance of Chrome by calling `puppeteer.connect()` and passing it the instance's remote debugging URL.
-The responsibility of launching the browser moves out of `ssr()` and into the
+Puppeteer can reconnect to an existing instance of Chrome by calling [`puppeteer.connect()`](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#puppeteerconnectoptions) and passing it the instance's remote debugging URL.
+To keep a long-running browser instance, we can move the code that launches Chrome from the `ssr()` function and into the Express server:
-server:

 **server.mjs**